radwan1343/rosetta/README.md

 # 🌸 Rosetta

 In the mission of creating a performant, pretty, and functional Arabic supported theme.
+Mainly for Wordpress but you can go static/serverless.
 This project was bootstrapped with [Frontity](https://frontity.org/).

 ### Demo
 https://frontity-0xhsn.vercel.app/